 3M Earplug Mass Tort Settlements

 Thousands of lawsuits have been filed against 3M.
 Many of the lawsuits are filed in the U.S. District Court of Minneapolis, where 3M is from, but they’re pouring in from around the country – Texas, California, Oklahoma, Georgia, and more.
-Others feel Texas might be a good location for central proceedings, since it’s in the middle of the country.
-Missouri and Louisiana are other locations floated.
-Attorneys believe there may be over 100,000 lawsuits, all told.
+Federal Court in Pensacola, FL has been selected to hear this case.
+Attorneys believe there may be over 240,000 lawsuits, all told.

 Will Suing 3M Affect My VA Benefits?